Birdchain/whitepaper-business/README.md

 Until recent years, SMS marketing also used to be considered fast, safe, and reliable.
 However, as the market grew, it was monopolized and got distorted.
 Most of the market is shared amongst a few key players.

 Despite these A2P SMS market defects, the demand for this service is increasing every year.
-As a marketing channel, SMS has some huge advantages : SMS has an open rate of 99% and 90% of consumers read the SMS within the first three minutes of receipt.
+As a marketing channel, SMS has some huge advantages: SMS has an open rate of 99% and 90% of consumers read the SMS within the first three minutes of receipt.
 Also, it has a flexibility to reach one or many customers, and it is the most convenient communication channel to the end user.

 ![Growing SMS price](https://github.com/Birdchain/whitepaper-business/blob/master/WP%20images/WP-Grafikai01.png?raw=true)
->>>>grafikas

 ## SMS F.A.Q.